kazie/blog-about-anything/docs/_posts/2022-12-20-TZ-strikes-again.md

 But it may not be perfect for throughput, and if I want to watch a live-stream with video and sound - I chose to take another approach.

 The other tool I am thinking of is `VPN`, which encrypts your traffic and exits from specific, often paid servers around the world.
-These ones may be blocked though by streaming services, and I think many big operators are working around it by playing some kind of cat and mouse chaise. 🐭💨🐱
+These ones may be blocked though by streaming services, and I think many big operators are working around it by playing some kind of cat and mouse game. 🐭💨🐱

 And when it comes to __VPN__, you can probably seen endless commercials from social media about some services, be it _fast_ or _north_ or some other kind of naming, they most have the same kind of business strategies.
 Long term subscriptions, and huge deals, making you commit for them.
 One has to subscribe with an email address or other personal information, and probably gather and sell it themselves, since if you're using their service, they could just as well be as bad as they are trying to make your ISP out to be.